Castle of Cola: Architecture

 The castro is located in a rural environment, on the crest of a mountain 201 m above the river valley, along the Ribeira do Marchicão and near the Rio Mira.
 The landscape, which is 70 m above the Rio Mira, is protected by walls of the fortification to the southwest and northeast.
 Near the site is the Church of Nossa Senhora da Cola, an annual destination for pilgrims.
-Cola is part of an archaeological circuit that covers an area of 15 km, part of 23 stations from the Neolithic and Middle Ages, including the Calcolithic settlement of Cortadouro, the megalithic monuments of Fernão Vaz I and II, as well as the Tholos da Nora Velha, the necropolises of Porto de Lages, Pego da Sobreira, Fernão Vaz and Vaga da Cascalheira.
+Cola is part of an archaeological circuit that covers an area of 15 km, part of 23 stations from the Neolithic and Middle Ages, including the Chalcolithic settlement of Cortadouro, the Megalithic monuments of Fernão Vaz I and II, as well as the Tholos da Nora Velha, the necropolises of Porto de Lages, Pego da Sobreira, Fernão Vaz and Vaga da Cascalheira.

 The plan of the castle consists of an irregular 125 m-long polygon, with 60 m width, consisting of 2.4 m thick walls, although in some areas this width was between 5–6 m.
 These walls were reinforced by unequal-sized rectangular blocks.

 A main gate is located on the south wall, defended by a large tower, of thicker construction.

 A thick wall divides the courtyard into two zones to the south.
 Here a cistern, dug from the rock, 3.79×2.70×2.20 m, is located, with semi-circular vaulted ceiling and square nozzole.

 The floor within the castle consists of a mixture of sand, gravel and pebbles, with vestiges of rectangular houses located in various locations.